 I wonder how many who are supported by this organisation have suffered abuse in childhood.
 Considering my experiences I live a fairly normal life, by the standard set by our society, but I’m very aware that had I not had the support network that I do, I could have been in their position.
 Our worlds did overlap for a couple of years, when I accessed a 12 step programme at a local homeless shelter.
 I was privileged to know these people.

-We all had a story to tell.
+Despite our differences in background, we all had a story to tell.